A Simple Guide to Finding Your Fragrance Soul Mate

 Finding The One is tricky; it can take years of week- or monthlong flings.
 Of course, you have to play the field to know what you like, but there comes a time when you’ll want to settle down with your fragrance soul mate (what did you think we were talking about?).

-A fragrance soulmate is a little like your real-life human soulmate, you don’t always know straight away that they are the one.
+A fragrance soul mate is a little like your real-life human soul mate; you don’t always know straight away that they are The One.
 You might try them on, break up, and then get back together.
-Often you think you have a type, but the scent you end up with won’t necessarily include any of the ingredients you thought it would.
+Often you think you know what is 100% your type on paper (yes, we watched Love Island), but the scent you end up with won’t necessarily include any of the ingredients you thought it would.